sashaNull/dojo/README.md

 ### Local Setup

-By default, the dojo will initialize itself to listen on and serve from `localhost.pwn.college` (which resolves 127.0.0.1).
+By default, the dojo will initialize itself to listen on and serve from `localhost` (which resolves 127.0.0.1).
 This is fine for development, but to serve your dojo to the world, you will need to update this (see Production Setup).

 It will take some time to initialize everything and build the challenge docker image.